 He is also the author of A Man for All Markets: From Las Vegas to Wall Street, How I Beat the Dealer and the Market, a biography that outlines the progression of his career and his success in both Las Vegas and on Wall Street.
-His bio is a classic, that is full of wisdom which carries over to the present-day.
+His bio is a classic, that is full of wisdom that carries over to the present day.

 His biography also outlines his personal financial success in the stock market throughout the years.
 Combining blackjack theories with finance, he came up with his own concept of attaining risk-adjusted excess returns in the stock market.

 Through his proficient knowledge of probability and statistics, he was able to distinguish pricing irregularities within the securities market.
 In an article written by Edward O. Thorp, A Perspective on Quantitative Finance: Models for Beating the Market, he shares where his ideas come from.

 In the mathematical community, the thought of a gambling system to beat casinos based on math was inconceivable.